Analysis | The 30-second post-presidency speech about dogs that perfectly summarizes Donald Trump

 After an aside in which he touted Lara Trump’s apparent interest in running for a Senate seat in North Carolina, he got back to the group’s work.

 “What you’re doing is so important.
 It’s so great and so important.
-And I’m with you 100 percent,” Trump said.
+And I’m with you 100 percent,” the former president said.
 “And we had many meetings in the White House, in the Oval Office having to do with saving and helping dogs.
 And that’s what we wanted to do.”

 The crowd applauded loudly.